California Boating Laws

 Vessel Titling and Registration

 Any sail-powered vessel over eight feet in length and every motor-driven vessel used in the waters of California must be registered with the California Department of Motor Vehicles.
 Details regarding registration are found in the chart below.

 California was one of the last states to enact a boater-safety education course requirement into law.
-Although a law requiring the development and implementation of a vessel operator card has been passed the requirements will not begin to take effect until 2018.
+A law requiring the development and implementation of a vessel operator card was passed and took effect in 2018.
 The requirements under these new regulations are discussed in the chart below.

 Boating and Alcohol

 Boating under the influence of alcohol or drugs (BUI) is prohibited by California law.
 The chart below contains information about alcohol possession, intoxication, and other issues relating to alcohol and California boating laws.

 California boating laws prohibit anyone under the age of 16 from operating a motorboat of more than 15 horsepower (hp).
 Those under the age of 16 may still operate:

 California's new law regarding vessel operation requires that all power boaters under the age of 25 complete a state-approved course by January 1, 2019.
 By 2025, all boaters will be required to have completed such a course.

 In addition to the boater-safety course requirement, California boating laws require boaters born after January 1, 1998, and operating a boat with a 10hp or greater engine to obtain a boating safety certificate.